 History of Ardroe cottage

-An Taisce (The Irish National Trust) has adopted the cottage as a model of craftsmanship in restoration and preservation of detail of ancient times.
-The specialised work of the stone mason, thatcher and traditional carpenter feature prominently throughout the cottage.
+In 1984 An Taisce (The Irish National Trust) adopted the cottage as a model of craftsmanship in restoration and preservation of detail of houses built in 17th century Ireland.
+They said that specialised work of the stonemason, flax thatcher, blacksmith, traditional carpenter, cooper, turner, and tinsmith all give the cottage a uniquely authentic feel.

 Articles about Ardroe Cottage